 Vietnamese Pork Chops

 Like many of our favorite Vietnamese meals, this one is fresh and light with a balance of sour and sweet flavors.
 If the weather is warm where you are, feel free to fire up the grill and cook the pork that way.
-Served with a refreshing rice noodle salad on the side, this would be a great dinner to enjoy outdoors if the weather cooperates.
+Served with a refreshing salad on the side, this would be a great dinner to enjoy outdoors if the weather cooperates.